lowcodeunit/public-web-blog/docs/articles/2021/december/2021-12-15-turn-the-so-so-employee-into-a-go-go-contributor.md

 ### Again, that’s where Fathym steps in to help.

 Fathym helps address skill gaps in software development.
 Fathym plays a crucial role in removing the complex tasks that only a handful of savvy senior engineers can tackle.
 Fathym helps people of varying skill sets rapidly build and deploy cloud-native applications.
-Tools like [Fathym LowCodeUnit](https://www.lowcodeunit.com/) offer a point-and-click interface and menu configuration that allows easy build, deploy, serving up and management of web projects.
+Tools like [Fathym](https://www.fathym.com/) offer a point-and-click interface and menu configuration that allows easy build, deploy, serving up and management of web projects.
 No/low coding required.

-That PIP of your so-so employee needs to include LowCodeUnit that will augment their skill set.
+That PIP of your so-so employee needs to include Fathym that will augment their skill set.
 It can give them the needed boost to their productivity and get your websites delivered.
 Turn that so-so employee into a go-go productive contributor.